Universal noise-precision relations in variational quantum algorithms: Introduction

 The rest of the paper is organized as follows.
 In Sec.~\ref{jvbilzhd}, we describe the setup of the VQA under the Gaussian noise.
-The correspondence between the Gaussian and the stochastic noise models including the depolarizing noise model is shown in Sec.~\ref{ssec-correspond}.
+The correspondence between the Gaussian and the stochastic noise models including depolarizing noise model is shown in Sec.~\ref{ssec-correspond}.
 In Sec.~\ref{jvxylzhd}, the main theorem (Theorem \ref{thm1}) is shown.
 Then, estimations of a sufficient order of the smallness of the noise to achieve a given precision is followed.
 In Sec.~\ref{jshqlzhb}, we propose an error mitigation method based on the main theorem.
-Next, in Sec.~\ref{jvfalzhb} we establish upper and lower bounds of the error in the cost function (Theorem \ref{thm2}), which show how the spectrum of the target operator and the geometric structure of the ansatz affect the sensitivity of the cost function to the noise.
+Next, in Sec.~\ref{jvfalzhb} we establish upper and lower bounds of the error in the cost function, which show how the spectrum of the target operator and the geometric structure of the ansatz affect the sensitivity of the cost function to the noise.
 An estimation of a necessary order of the smallness of the noise to achieve a required precision is followed.
 We provide rough estimations which can be easily calculated without detailed information of the cost function at the tail of Sec.~\ref{jvfalzhb}.
-In Sec.~\ref{sec-numerics}, we demonstrate the usefulness of the rough estimations by numerical simulations of a toy model.
-The conclusion is drawn in Sec.~\ref{jzbmlzhd}. }
+In Sec.~\ref{sec-numerics}, we demonstrate the usefulness of the rough estimations by numerical simulations of Heisenberg spin chain and a toy model.
+The conclusion is drawn in Sec.~\ref{jzbmlzhd}. \cod{A summary table of important notations is presented in Table.~\ref{tab:symbols_parameters} in Appendix.~\ref{App_notations} for convenience.}